BLSQ/iaso/plugins/wfp_auth/README.md

    2. If the user doesn't exist, create it with no group or permissions.
 These will be added later per an admin (add a message to tell the user that he needs an admin to give the permissions).
 An email will be sent to EMAIL_RECIPIENTS_NEW_ACCOUNT to tell them to add permissions.
 5. Authenticate the user in the platform

+Information taken from CIAM:
+* Email (used for reconciliation and default username)
+* First Name
+* Last Name

+The email is validated in CIAM but not the first and last name so special care should be done around identity thief.

+Once a user has made an account via CIAM they can also reset their password, allowing them to look via regular login password even if their CIAM account get blocked.

 ## Settings
 The following environment variables are used for configuration (see corporate password vault for dev access):
 * `WFP_AUTH_CLIENT_ID`